TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 29/Exodus 29.3.md

 ---

-And thou shalt put them into one basket, and bring them in the basket, with the bullock and the two rams.
+You shall put them into one basket, and bring them in the basket, with the bull and the two rams.